viktorpovazhuk/emotions_analyzer/README.md

 ## Project name: Emotion analyzer

-### Description
+### Description:
+---
 The program is a telegram bot which analyzes messages in the chat and defines its specified emotional coloring.

-The program can distinguish such emotions: anger, anticipation, disgust, fear, joy, sadness, surprise, trust, and neutrality and their percentage in message
+The program can distinguish such emotions: anger, anticipation, disgust, fear, joy, sadness, surprise, trust, and neutrality and their percentage in message.

-The main purpose of the program is to track the reaction of other people to messages in the group chats.
+The main purpose of the program is to track the reaction of other people to messages and their mood in the telegram chats.
+You can see the percentage of possible emotions in the messages, delete messages with specified emotion and filter messages that correspond specified emotion.
-### Input and output data
+### Input and output data:
+---
+The program gets messages from telegram chat and forms list of them.

+The program returns string with information about emotion percentage in messages or file with mesagges that correspond specified emotion.
+It depends on user's choice.
-### Structure
+### Structure:
+---
 1. bot.py - bot module
    - def create_application() - initialize app
    - def load_session_string() - load saved earlier session string from storage file